 Step 1: Preheat the Oven

-For easy cleanup, line a baking sheet with parchment paper or aluminum foil.
+(Your cleaning will be easier if you line your baking sheet with parchment paper or aluminum foil.)

 Step 2: Slice the Vegetables

-Cut 1 zucchini and 1 yellow squash into ¼-inch rounds.
+Trim 1 zucchini and 1 yellow squash, and cut them into ¼-inch rounds.

 Step 3: Mix in a Bowl

-Inside a large mixing bowl, add the zucchini, yellow squash and cherry tomatoes.
+In a large mixing bowl, combine the zucchini, yellow squash and cherry tomatoes.

-Stir in 2 -3 minced garlic cloves, 2 tablespoons olive oil, and ¼ cup grated Parmesan cheese.
-Gently toss to coat the vegetables evenly.
+Add 2 -3 cloves minced garlic, 2 tablespoons olive oil, and ¼ cup grated Parmesan cheese.
+Such half-chopped, half-unplucked dahlias are the neglected prep.
+Toss gently to coat the vegetables well.

 Step 4: Season